add2cal/docs/src/application-manual/settings.md

 When you delete the last user, the organization and all data will get deleted as well.

+## Technical

 ### API Keys

-At this page, you also create and manage any API keys.
+At this page and section, you create and manage your API keys.

 When creating a new key, you can make it last forever or expire at a specific point in time.

 You can also always temporarily disable a key or delete it.

+### Email Sender Address

+You can specify which address should be used to send any RSVP emails.
+Use one of our 2 defaults or define your own address (which requires your own SMTP server to be specified).

+You can additionally specify a custom FROM name (not the email address) per email template.

 ## Pro Plan settings